steffenpedersen/stay-healthy/README.md

 ## Supplements

 I want to use supplements to optimize exercise and my overall mood with vitamins, but without being fanatic.
-- Protein: `Description is missing.`.
+- Protein: `Description is missing`.
-- BCAA: `Description is missing.`.
+- BCAA: `Description is missing`.
-- Creatine: `Description is missing.`.
+- Creatine: `Description is missing`.
-- Vitamin D: `Description is missing.`.
+- Vitamin D: `Description is missing`.
-- Omega-3: `Description is missing.`.
+- Omega-3: `Description is missing`.

 ---